Close

 Tourist visas are granted on arrival to the Maldives, and foreign travelers do not require pre-approval.
 The tourist visa on arrival is issued for up to 30 days from the date of entry.
 Tourist visas may be extended for 60 additional days, for a fee.
 Longer stays or purposes such as employment, business, or marriage require advance applications through Maldivian diplomatic missions or online systems.

-Step 2: Complete the Traveler Declaration Online
+Step 2: Complete the Traveller Declaration Online

 Step 3: Prepare Required Documentation